Cyrillo244/E-commerce-KPI-Analysis-Dashboard/README.md

 # E-commerce-KPI-Analysis-Dashboard
-This is a data analytics project that focuses on Dashboard building using Power BI to generate actionable insights that can drive strategic decision-making for an E-store's future growth.
+This is a data analytics project that focuses on Dashboard building using Power BI to generate actionable insights that drive strategic decision-making for an E-store's future growth.

 ## Table of Contents